By now, we should know that when Arduino reboots, all the memory where we store variables is erased, so it’s not possible to keep the values.

 }

-The following example reads a float variable and a sample structure, which we should have previously stored in EEPROM memory.
+The following example reads a float variable and an example structure, which we must have previously saved in EEPROM memory.

 #include <EEPROM.h>